nuttycream/deeznuts/content/_index.md

 +++

 Hello!
-This is my (John Carter's) personal portfolio, from here you can view my super cool projects or go to my about page to get to know me more personally :)
+This is my (John Carter's) personal portfolio, from here you can view my super cool projects or go to my about page to get to know me more personally.
+If you're just here for my resume, then [click here](assets/resume.pdf).

 # at a glance

+Some of my favourite tooling:

 - [NixOS](https://nixos.org) -> my current full time operating system
   - see my [dotfiles](https://github.com/nuttycream/nixxy)